egor-tensin/aes-tools/utils/file/cxx/README.md

-# Utilities
+# File encryption utilities

-Here are a couple of useful utilities built on top of the library.
+Here are a couple of useful file encryption utilities built on top of the library.
 Each of the utilities accepts `--help` flag, which can be used to examine utility's usage info.

 The included utilities are: